MichaelFrangione/ai-chat-bot/README.md

 ### Web Interface

 1. Open `http://localhost:3000`
-2. **Choose a Personality**: Select your preferred AI personality (Assistant, Pirate, Murderbot, or The Good Boy)
+2. **Choose a Personality**: Select your preferred AI personality (Assistant, Pirate, Murderbot, The Good Boy, The Overlord, or Valley Girl)
 3. **Choose a Theme**: Use the theme dropdown to select your preferred visual style
 4. Start chatting with the AI
 5. Try these examples: